sirisacademic/development-guide/_pages/javascript/dependencies.md

   - [jQuery]: `npm install --save jquery`
   - [D3]: `npm install --save d3@v3.5.5` (version 3.5.5)

 npm installs its dependencies in the `node_modules` directory.
-Common conventions dictate that `node_modules` should be excluded from source control by adding it to your project's `.gitignore`, primarily because Node.js-friendly environments (such as 18F's deployment service, [Cloud Foundry], and other such as [Heroku]) recognize the existence of `package.json` and automatically install dependencies as needed.
+Common conventions dictate that `node_modules` should be excluded from source control by adding it to your project's `.gitignore`, primarily because Node.js-friendly environments  recognize the existence of `package.json` and automatically install dependencies as needed.

 ### Install npm